Bear with...the trauma teddy knitting pattern is here!

 The scheme began in Dundee and is now spreading rapidly throughout Scotland.

 Linda Jardine, our Director of Children and Families Services, said: "These teddies will be used to provide support to children in a difficult situation where the police are involved.
 It’s also hoped the teddy bears will play a part in aiding the recovery of any child who is involved in a distressing situation.

-"As well as providing comfort to children, parents will receive information about how they can access support through our local service in Dundee and through ParentLine, our national digital family support service."
+"As well as providing comfort to children, parents will receive information about how they can access support through our local services and through ParentLine, our national digital family support service."